Delft Consulting

 • Based on the audits, expert advice and chosen strategy, invest in advanced cybersecurity technologies to protect against evolving threats.
 This includes firewalls, intrusion detection systems, and encryption technologies.

 Political instability and wars, trade disputes, and regulatory changes can disrupt supply chains.
-To manage these risks, SMEs should adopt a ‘monitor and prepare to react’ approach:
+To manage these risks, adopt a ‘monitor and prepare to react’ approach:

 • Stay Informed: Keep abreast of geopolitical developments that could impact the supply chain.
 Regularly review reports from government agencies and industry groups.